mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

-The brutal geometric shapes required some smaller details for balance, I found a package with interesting bug illustrations which I modified to make them symmetrical and complement the concept.
-This idea has quite versatile usage of course the illustration package can be changed to match specific cases.
+The brutal geometric shapes required some smaller details for balance, I found a package with interesting bug illustrations which I modified to make them symmetrical and complement the concept better.

+This idea has a quite versatile usage and of course the illustration package can be changed to match specific cases.

 ## Concept 4